JoaoVD99/JoaoVD99/README.md

 - 👋 Hi, I’m @JoaoVD99
-- 👀 I’m interested in JAVA
+- 👀 I’m interested in .NET Framework
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning .NET
-- 💞️ I’m looking to collaborate on JAVA
+- 💞️ I’m looking to collaborate on C#
 - 📫 How to reach me jvmga99@gmail.com

 <!---